 Prior to joining Borrelli Walsh, Mark worked for one of Australia’s leading insolvency and restructuring firms, leading many of the region’s largest and most complex corporate insolvency assignments.

 Mark is a Chartered Accountant and has a Bachelor of Accounting and a Bachelor of Law.
 Mark is also an Approved Liquidator in Singapore.

 - Approved Liquidator, Singapore

-- Member of Institute of Singapore Chartered Accountants
+- Associate Member of the Institute of Singapore Chartered Accountants

 - Member of the Turnaround Management Association, Singapore and South East Asia Chapter